symbolicdata/symbolicdata.github.io/CASN.markdown

 This [xodx instance](http://symbolicdata.org/xodx) (see [xodx](xodx "wikilink") for a list of remarks how it is configured) runs on a second Virtuoso store that hosts both the xodx communication artefacts (within the namespace <symbolicdata.org/xodx/>) and several other RDF graphs within the namespace <symbolicdata.org/casn/> served by a [second OntoWiki](http://symbolicdata.org/casn), in particular

--   informations about upcoming conferences
+-   informations about upcoming conferences - <symbolicdata.org/casn/Conference/> namespace
     -   The information is extracted via SPARQL query and [displayed](http://www.fachgruppe-computeralgebra.de/tagungsankuendigungen/) in the Wordpress based site of the CA Fachgruppe
--   information about German CA working groups
+-   information about German CA working groups and people - extending the <symbolicdata.org/Data/Person/> namespace
     -   The information is extracted via SPARQL query and [displayed](http://www.fachgruppe-computeralgebra.de/arbeitsgruppen/) in the Wordpress based site of the CA Fachgruppe
+    -   Note that the people are referenced by the <symbolicdata.org/Data/Person/> namespace.
+There is a second knowledge base <http://symbolicdata.org/casn/CAFG-Intern/> with more detailed information about the people within German CA working groups.
+This information is considered as more private and not delivered by Linked Data principles but only available by SPARQL query to that special knowledge base.
--   information about articles in the CA-Rundbrief
+-   information about articles in the CA-Rundbrief - <symbolicdata.org/casn/BIB> namespace
     -   The information is extracted via SPARQL query and [displayed](http://www.fachgruppe-computeralgebra.de/rundbrief-beitraege/) in the Wordpress based site of the CA Fachgruppe

 and plan to collect